parmar-mohit/School-App/TeacherDesktop/README.md

 The Additional Resoruces that are required by the program are stored in Jar Files  directory.
 * JSON Parser files help to create,parse JSON Strings.
+* JCalendar has JDateChooser Class which helps in taking Date inputs.

 ##### Main Function